goodeggs/resource-schema/README.md

 ### $addResourceCount

-Add total resource count to the response headers as 'x-resource-count'.
-Calculating number of pages.
+Count total number of resources that would be available for this query if results were not limited.
+The result is added in the response header as 'x-resource-count'.
+This is useful for calculating total number of pages when paginating.

 ```
 GET /products?$addResourceCount=true